dangiu/PicoMemcard/README.md

 Since I've already received so many requests and I'm starting to lose track of them, I created a Google Form where you can [request one].
 It also allows me to understand how many PCBs I should manufacture.
 If you do request one, make sure to specify a way for me to contact you back in order to get shipping information and stuff.

-Before filling the form, keep in mind that the cheapest way to build PicoMemcard is using a counterfeit memory card.
-The PCB will cost between €3-8 (depends on how many units are manufactured in a single order so it changes from batch to batch), plus shipping costs (around €1-2 for EU, €2-3 for the rest of the world expect Australia and a few places which costs around €4).
+Before filling the form, keep in mind that the cheapest way to build PicoMemcard is using a counterfeit memory card from Aliexpress.
+The custom PCB makes the building process much easier and gets you a more professional-looking product, but the features you get are the same.

 <img src="./docs/PCB-Demo.jpg" alt="Custom PCB in use" width="800">